-This virus appears to have had its start in a seafood and live animal market in Wuhan, China.
+This virus appears to have had its start in seafood and live animal market in Wuhan, China.
 The nCoV-2019 virus appears to have initiated in either bats or snakes and mutated to a form that infects humans.
 Initially, it appeared that the cases were all direct exposures from animals in the market in China.
-However, now there are reports of human-to-human cases including health care workers and a case of wife-to-husband transmission in Chicago.
+Now there are reports of human-to-human cases including health care workers and a case of wife-to-husband transmission in Chicago.

 At this time, there is no indication that our domestic dogs, cats, and other animals in the United States are involved.
-It does not appear that our pets in the U.S. either have this virus, nCoV-2019, or are able to contract it.
+It does not appear that our pets in the U.S. either have this virus, nCoV-2019 or are able to contract it.

 We know dogs, cats, and some other mammals have their own versions of Coronavirus, including both those that cause GI syndromes (vomiting and diarrhea, mostly in very young puppies and kittens) and upper respiratory syndromes.
 There are two forms of coronavirus in cats, the enteric form, and the FIP form – both wet and dry.
 FIP and enteric coronavirus in cats also do not appear to be related to the current outbreak in humans.
 The two diseases cannot be easily distinguished between.
 The disease is named “coronavirus” as the virus appears to be crown-like in electron microscope images.